Ziyadelbanna/Calculifte/README.md

 # Calculifte

->_Simple calculator which supports the basic operations built in Swing using oop concepts._
+>_Simple calculator which supports basic maths operations built in Swing using oop concepts._